dgottem/animebox/README.md

 An amateur programmer's attempt at making an anime website.

-Use an ad-blocker, the videos are non-affiliated third party hosts.
+Use an ad-blocker, the videos are from non-affiliated third party hosts.

 Status: Unfinished